Fort White, Myanmar: History

-It was built during the third British expedition in the annexation of the Chin Hills in 1889.
-It was named after Field Marshal Sir George White, a British Army officer known for his campaigns in South Asia.
+While originally the base of Siyin chief Thuk Kham, George White and his troops established Fort White during British expedition of the Chin Hills on 9 April 1889.
+It was named after Field Marshal Sir George White, the first invading British Army officer.

-It was garrisoned and a post and telegraph office was established there on 13 January 1889, to be linked with their rearward Kalemyo of Sagaing Division, and other parts of the country down to Rangoon.
+It was garrisoned and a post and telegraph office established there on 13 January 1889 to be linked with their rearward Kalemyo of Sagaing Division, and other parts of the country, such as Yangon.